(a ba ka' vir)

 HOW should this medicine be used?

 Abacavir comes as a tablet and a solution (liquid) to take by mouth.
-It is usually taken one or two times a day with or without food.
+It is usually taken once or twice daily with or without food.
 Take abacavir at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take abacavir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Are there OTHER USES for this medicine?